Global analysis of a model for capillary water waves in 2D: Introduction

 The system \eqref{E}-\eqref{BC} has been under very active investigation in recent years.
 Without trying to be exhaustive, we mention the early works on the wellposedness of the Cauchy problem in the irrotational case and with gravity by Nalimov \cite{Nalimov}, Yosihara \cite{Yosi}, and Craig \cite{CraigLim}; the first works on the wellposedness for general data in Sobolev spaces (also for irrotational gravity waves) by Wu \cite{Wu1,Wu2}; and subsequent works on the gravity problem by Christodoulou and Lindblad \cite{CL}, Lannes \cite{Lannes}, Lindblad \cite{Lindblad}, Coutand and Shkoller \cite{CS2}, Shatah and Zeng \cite{ShZ1,ShZ3}, and Alazard, Burq and Zuily \cite{ABZ2,ABZ3}.
 Surface tension effects have been considered in the works of Beyer and Gunther \cite{BG}, Ambrose and Masmoudi \cite{AM}, Coutand and Shkoller \cite{CS2}, Shatah and Zeng \cite{ShZ1,ShZ3}, Christianson, Hur and Staffilani \cite{CHS}, and Alazard, Burq and Zuily \cite{ABZ1}.
-Recently, some blow-up scenarios have also been investigated \cite{CCFGL,CCFGG,CSSplash,IFL}.
+Recently, some blow-up scenarios have also been investigated \cite{CCFGG,CSSplash,IFL}.

-The question of long time regularity of solutions with irrotational, small and localized intial data was also addressed in a few works, starting with \cite{WuAG}, where Wu showed almost global existence for the gravity problem in two dimensions ($1$d interfaces).
-Subsequently, Germain, Masmoudi and Shatah \cite{GMS2} and Wu \cite{Wu3DWW} proved global existence of gravity waves in three dimensions ($2$d interfaces).
+The question of long time regularity of solutions with irrotational, small and localized initial data was also addressed in a few works, starting with \cite{WuAG}, where Wu showed almost-global regularity for the gravity problem in two dimensions ($1$d interfaces).
+Subsequently, Germain, Masmoudi and Shatah \cite{GMS2} and Wu \cite{Wu3DWW} proved global regularity for gravity waves in three dimensions ($2$d interfaces).
 Global regularity in $3$d was also proven in the case of surface tension and no gravity by Germain, Masmoudi and Shatah \cite{GMSC}.
-Global smooth solutions for the gravity water waves system in dimension $2$ have been constructed by the authors in\footnote{We refer the reader to our earlier paper \cite{IoPu1} for the analysis of a simplified model (a fractional cubic Schr\"odinger equations), and to \cite{IoPunote} for some additional details about the asymptotic behavior of the solutions constructed in \cite{IoPu2}.} \cite{IoPu2}.
-Independently, a similar result was proved by Alazard and Delort \cite{ADa,ADb}.
-More recently a different proof of Wu's $2$d almost global existence result was given by Hunter, Ifrim and Tataru \cite{HIT}, and later complemented to a proof of global regularity by Ifrim and Tataru in \cite{IT}.
+Global regularity for the gravity water waves system in dimension $2$ has been proved by the authors in\footnote{We refer the reader to \cite{IoPu1} for the analysis of a simplified model (a fractional cubic Schr\"odinger equations), and to \cite{IoPunote} for some additional details about the asymptotic behavior of the solutions constructed in \cite{IoPu2}.} \cite{IoPu2} and, independently, by Alazard and Delort \cite{ADa,ADb}.
+More recently a different proof of Wu's $2$d almost-global regularity result was given by Hunter, Ifrim and Tataru \cite{HIT}, and later complemented to a proof of global regularity by Ifrim and Tataru in \cite{IT}.